Jan. 6 Committee Finally Subpoenas Trump for His Testimony

 The subpoena is likely to trigger a lengthy court battle over Trump’s compliance.
 If so, the legal battle could potentially outlast the committee itself, as Republicans have pledged to shut the panel down should they win the House majority after next month’s midterm elections.

-Steve Bannon, a close ally and former Trump adviser, faces jail time for refusing to comply with a subpoena from the House select committee investigating the Jan.
-6 attack.
-Federal prosecutors argued in a sentencing memorandum, filed Monday, that he should be imprisoned for six months and pay a $200,000 fine, while his defense claims he should only be put on probation.

-As for Trump, Cheney said last week that America deserves to hear from the former president himself about the Jan.
+Nevertheless, Cheney said that America deserves to hear from the former president himself about the Jan.
 6 attack, as so many others surrounding the attack are now facing consequences.